kimbyb/kotlinAPI/README.md

 **Endpoints:**

-**Users:**
+_**Users:**_

+`GET: /api/users` - returns all users without phonebooks

-`GET: /api/users` - returns all users and their phonebooks
+`GET: /api/all` - returns all users and their phonebooks

-`POST: /api/users` - adds new user and their phonebook (body required, type JSON)
+`POST: /api/users` - adds new user and their phonebook (body required, type JSON).
+Can add one at a time

-`GET: /api/users/ID` - returns specific record
+`GET: /api/users/id` - returns specific record

-`PUT: /api/users/ID` - update record by ID.
+`PUT: /api/users/id` - update record by id.
 Supports just update of username

-`DEL: /api/users/ID` - delete a record
+`DEL: /api/users/id` - delete a record

 **JSON body format:**